okingsaam/okingsaam/README.md

 ### About

-Backend developer with experience in Python and JavaScript, focused on building secure and scalable APIs.
+Backend developer with experience in Python and Java, focused on building secure and scalable APIs.

-Currently improving my skills in Java and Spring Boot, aiming to grow as a backend engineer.
+Currently focused on Java and Spring Boot, aiming to grow as a backend engineer.

 I value clean code, good practices, and continuous learning.